 Air purifiers that are filter-based are safe and cannot cause sickness or issues from their use.
-If anything, they reduce sickness and make the air around you more safe and healthier.
+If anything, they prevent sickness and make the air around you safer and healthier to breathe.

 They’re proven to be effective and some major brands have documented effectiveness, based on the Association of Home Appliance Manufacturers (AHAM) lab testing standards.